LMLK-seal/dev-starter/README.md

-# NPM Development Server Launcher
+# NPM Development Launcher

 ![dev-starter Chat Demo](https://raw.githubusercontent.com/LMLK-seal/dev-starter/refs/heads/main/dev-starter.gif)

-A Python script that automates the process of starting your npm development server and opening it in your browser.
+A Python script that automates the process of starting your npm development and opening it in your browser.
 Perfect for streamlining your web development workflow!

 ## 🚀 Features